 Hugh practices Hakomi and bodywork in Toronto since 1983.
 Various areas of experience include depression, anxiety, relationship & vocational challenges, sexuality, spiritual and creative crisis.
 He provides a safe place within which emotional nourishment and support can be offered and received.
 The client’s inner “sage” or essence and the unconscious with its vast treasury of valuable information are welcomed into the therapy session which can be quite creative, weaving together elements of dreamwork, shamanic journey, and gestalt along with Hakomi and the Korason Method (see below).

-In 1979, Hugh met Ron Kurtz, the founder of the Hakomi Method, in Florida, and over the next few years became certified as a therapist and teacher in this method of somatic psychotherapy and mindfulness-based assisted self-discovery, going on to teach Authentic Voice and Hakomi in 10 countries and 4 continents.
+In 1979, Hugh met Ron Kurtz, the founder of the Hakomi Method, in Florida, and over the next few years became certified as a therapist and teacher in this method of somatic-oriented, mindfulness-based assisted self-discovery, going on to teach Authentic Voice and Hakomi in 10 countries and 4 continents.
 Before returning to Canada from South America, a vision came to establish a holistic healing centre in the countryside.
 This manifested in 1988 as Heartsong Hill, a 50-acre forested retreat on Georgian Bay.
 After 8 years of transformative learning and teaching experiences there, he moved full-time to Toronto and offers sessions in counselling, creative voicework and meditation coaching.
 In 2007, Hugh completed a degree in Peace and Conflict Studies at the University of Toronto and continues to explore how interpersonal and international dynamics are related and mutually enlightening.

 Hugh leads a biweekly Mindful Circle in Toronto to practice Hakomi and Korason Method techniques through mindfulness.
 He has presented workshops at numerous conferences such as for the Hakomi Institute (US), the International Association of Facilitators, the Canadian Group Psychotherapy Association and Hakomi Institute Europe.